greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 Greenplum Database allows a trailing `*` to be written to explicitly specify the non-`ONLY` behavior of including child tables.
 The standard does not allow this.

 Note: The above points apply equally to all SQL commands supporting the `ONLY` option.

-**TABLESAMPLE Clause Restrictions**

-The `TABLESAMPLE` clause is currently accepted only on regular tables and materialized views.
-According to the SQL standard it should be possible to apply it to any `FROM` item.

 **Function Calls in FROM**